kimberlythomas/203-accelerate/wp-content/plugins/wpforms-lite/readme.txt

 - Fixed: Notices appeared in the debug.log when the user created a Custom Template and used it in the Form Builder.
 - Fixed: hCaptcha pointer had a weird thick dark border since WordPress 6.0.
 - Fixed: Check GDPR settings before trying to use a cookie.

-= 1.7.4.2 =
-- Changed: DOMPurify library updated to 2.3.8.
-- Fixed: WordPress 6.0 compatibility - WPForms block styling fixed inside the Full Site Editor.
-- Fixed: Lite Connect: submitted form entries counting improved.

-= 1.7.4.1 =
-- Fixed: LiteConnect auth key request didn't work with plain permalinks and with subdirectory install.
-- Fixed: Form Locations compatibility with the Full Site Editor template parts.

-= 1.7.4 =
-- Added: Form Locations!
-On the Forms Overview page easily check all places where each form is currently embedded.
-- Added: Back up form submissions into the cloud and restore them to your database as Entries after upgrading to a paid plan.
-- Changed: Improved text wrapping of field labels and descriptions.
-- Changed: Each smart tag inserted by a user in the Form Builder will now be placed as the last one in relevant inputs.
-- Changed: The input field in the Form Embed wizard popup in the Form Builder is now focused by default.
-- Changed: Updated DOMPurify lib to 2.3.6.
-- Fixed: Search result was not reset when the user clicked "x" sign in the search field on the Addons page.
-- Fixed: The form could be saved while still adding a field, but it should not.
-- Fixed: Improved compatibility with Elementor popups.
-- Fixed: Cleaned up deprecation notice for `_register_controls()` with recent Elementor versions.

 [See changelog for all versions](https://plugins.svn.wordpress.org/wpforms-lite/trunk/changelog.txt).